Many Christians in Australia observe Pentecost, also known as Whitsunday or Whit Sunday. more

 Many Christians in Australia celebrate Trinity Sunday, which is the first Sunday after Pentecost.
 It is one of the few feasts that are celebrated as a doctrine instead of an event.
 It is also symbolic of the unity of the Trinity.

 Many Christian churches in Australia celebrate Trinity Sunday.
 It is an opportunity for the congregation to learn about or revisit the concept of the trinity, which refers to the Father, Son and Holy Spirit being one God.
-The Nicene Creed is often included in some church services, particularly within the Catholic churches, on Trinity Sunday.
-Many people see this creed as one that professes the Christian faith.
+The Athanasian Creed, named after St Athanasius, Archbishop of Alexandria, is often included in church services on Trinity Sunday because of its strong affirmation of the Triune nature of God.

 Many Christian schools, churches or Christian organizations that run Sunday schools may also have special lessons that teach children about the trinity.
 Sunday school activities may include songs, poems, group discussions, and coloring tasks.

 Trinity Sunday is not a public holiday throughout Australia.

 Pope Gregory IX instituted Trinity Sunday in 828 CE.
 This day is known for being the only major Christian festival that celebrates a church doctrine rather than an event in its sacred history.
 It is dedicated to the Christian belief in the Trinity – Father, Son and Holy Spirit – and falls on the Sunday following Pentecost each year.
 The belief of one God in three elements is a distinctive of the Christian faith but the early church was plagued by contrary views.
 Trinity Sunday spread throughout the western church around the 14th century CE.